 3. Riding with training wheels is a wobbly and awkward experience.

 Riding with training wheels is a very limited experience.
 A child can only go so fast and can’t execute turns very well because training wheels keep them slightly off-balance.
 It’s just an awkward ride.
-And because the small, plastic wheels can easily get caught on any uneven surface, training wheels pretty much limit a child to riding up and down the street.
+And because the small, plastic training wheels can easily get caught on any uneven surface, training wheels pretty much limit a child to riding up and down the street.

 What benefits does a balance bike have over a bike with training wheels?